Tel Sheva: Economy

 Several industrial parks are situated in the area - Ramat Hovav, Hura, but the closest industrial zone to Tel as-Sabi is situated in Beersheba.
-There are several organizations carrying out different activities aimed at supporting and expanding entrepreneurship in Israel's South in order to further integrate the 160,000 Bedouins living in the Negev into Israel's mainstream economy.
+There are several organizations carrying out different activities aimed at supporting and expanding entrepreneurship in Israel's South, thereby further integrating the 160,000 Bedouins living in the Negev into Israel's mainstream economy.
 They are primarily aimed at Bedouin women.

-Twenty Arab-Bedouin women participated in a sewing course for fashion design at the Amal College in Beersheba, including lessons on sewing and cutting, personal empowerment and business initiatives.
-A number of Bedouin women have undergone professional botanical training and established a business producing a range of unique skin care products based on traditional Bedouin herbal medicine.
-Their products include cosmetic and dermatological lotions, creams and ointments.
+Twenty Arab-Bedouin women participated in a sewing course for fashion design at the Amal College in Beersheba, including lessons on sewing and cutting, personal empowerment, and business initiatives.
+Several Bedouin women have undergone professional botanical training and established a business producing a range of unique skin care products based on traditional Bedouin herbal medicine.
+Their products include cosmetic and dermatological lotions, creams, and ointments.
 Their products are manufactured at the laboratories of Hlavin, an international cosmetics manufacturer and exporter in Ra’anana.

 Sports

-Hapoel Tel Sheva is a football team based in Tel as-Sabi, which is a member of the Israel Football Association.
+Hapoel Tel Sheva is a football team based in Tel as-Sabi, a member of the Israel Football Association.

+Voting Patterns

+In the 2022 election, 97 percent of voters in Tel Sheva voted for the Arab parties, while 1 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 84 percent voted for Ra'am, while 8 percent voted for Balad and 8 percent voted for the Hadash–Ta'al list.